cryptonlx/crypto/readme.md

 ### Functional Requirements

 - Create new user if not exists.
 - Each user can have multiple wallets.
-A user cannot have two wallets of same currency.
 - Supports deposit and withdrawal.
 - Supports transfer from/to wallets.
 - Enable viewing of wallet balance and transaction history.